 Zarathustra created this most calamitous error, morality, consequently, he must also be the first to recognize it….
 The self-overcoming of morality, out of truthfulness; the self-overcoming of the moralist, into his opposite—into me—that is what the name of Zarathustra means in my mouth.

 Years ago in a second hand bookshop I came across a book with an intriguing title, Zoroaster’s Influence on Greek Thought.
-I didn’t finish reading it at the time, but have done so earlier last year.
+I didn’t finish reading it at the time, but have done so earlier this year.
 I had no idea about the author, Ruhi Afnan, till I googled him and discovered he was a grandson of the Bahullah, the martyred Persian founder of the Bahai religion.
 I had assumed he must have been either a Parsee (Zoroastrian) or a Muslim.
-Bahaism which still has followers all over the world teaches the unity of humanity including the equality of the sexes.
 As I read it the book has some interest because it goes to the heart of an old dispute between east and west, attacking many of the premises of Greek philosophy from the oriental, originally Iranian perspective of revealed religion, from which were to proceed Judaism, Christianity and Islam.
 Such considerations were presumably in Nietzsche’s mind when he picked Zarathustra to set right his old errors.

 The ideal state to which Zoroastrianism aspired was a rational order like socialism, or Swedish social democracy.
-It may be not without significance that in the early sixth century AD Zoroastrianism begat an outright communist movement founded by the prophet Mazdak, which had some success before it was crushed.
+It may be significant that in the early sixth century AD Zoroastrianism begat an outright communist movement founded by the prophet Mazdak, which had some success before it was crushed.

 He is very hostile to mystically inspired asceticism.
-In Our Savage God (London 1974) he writes:-
+In Our Savage God he writes:

 We will naturally be reminded of Nietzsche’s Zarathustra here.
 If there were gods, how could I bear not to be a god?
 Therefore , there are no gods.